MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Experimental Details

 \subsubsection{PASTIS-HD}

-PASTIS was first introduced in \cite{garnot2021} with Sentinel-2 time series spanning approximately one year.
+PASTIS was introduced in \cite{garnot2021} and comprises 433 tiles of 1280 m $\times$ 1280 m in France, featuring Sentinel-2 time series spanning approximately one year.
 It was later extended as PASTIS-R in \cite{garnot2022} by adding Sentinel-1 time series covering about 70 dates in both ascending and descending orbits, and further expanded in \cite{astruc2024a} as PASTIS-HD with SPOT 6–7 imagery resampled to 1 m resolution.
 We retain four distinct modalities: SPOT 6–7 imagery, Sentinel-1 time series in both orbits (ascending and descending), and Sentinel-2 time series.

 The crop segmentation labels in \cite{garnot2021} covered both semantic and panoptic segmentation.
 Here, we retain only the semantic segmentation labels, omitting panoptic segmentation.
 Restricting to semantic segmentation allows us to incorporate a spatialized fine-tuning task without introducing additional complexities related to specialized heads or loss functions.
 We assume that the spatialized nature of the task (e.g., semantic segmentation vs. classification) plays a more decisive role than the precise segmentation type (e.g., panoptic vs. semantic) when benchmarking different SSL approaches.